 Authenticating company and business documents and transactions or providing certificates as to the status of a company or the identity of its director Authenticating copy of foreign or UK documents

-With experience in all aspects of notarial work, we can assist with having documents such as, but not limited to, powers of attorney, affidavits, ship mortgages, passport copies, adoption documents, loan agreements, academic qualifications, Companies House documents, and many other types of legal documents for private individuals or businesses, certified by a regulated notary public for use overseas.
+With experience in all aspects of notarial work, we can assist with having documents such as, but not limited to, powers of attorney, affidavits, ship mortgages, passport copies, adoption documents, loan agreements, academic qualifications, Companies House documents, and many other types of legal documents for private individuals or businesses for use overseas, certified by a regulated U.K notary public.

 We have a team with great expertise in Apostille and Consular Legalisation to ensure your documentation is certified according to the requirements of the UK Foreign and Commonwealth Office (FCO) and/or the foreign consulate or embassy for the country where your documentation is going to be used once legalised.

 The Notary Public is regulated by the Faculty Office of the Archbishop of Canterbury and is covered by professional indemnity insurance and Compensation Fund for all notarial work carried out.
 The best standards of confidentiality and presentation are offered.

 To find out more about the notarial services we offer or to book an appointment, please contact us on telephone 020 3633 4575 or email us at firstname.lastname@example.org with a copy of the document you need to get notarised and we will revert as soon as possible.